vicky-liu17/DD2417-Project/README.md

 # Semantic equivalence detection

+## Method 1: Pre-trained Cross Encoder

+The file cross_encoder_final.ipynb contains all code need to load the pre-trained model, finetune it, and run it on the test set. \n The resulting model from our fine-tuning can be loaded in the notebook as, simply by running the relevant cell. \n Make sure to follow the steps to unzip the dataset below.
+If there are issues with loading data, you might have to adjust the "path" variable for the dataset.

 ## Method 2: Logistic Regression with TF-IDF

 This method implements a simple and effective non-neural baseline for duplicate question detection using logistic regression and lexical similarity features.